A measure of majorisation emerging from single-shot statistical mechanics: The work extraction game

+which is still stochastic, because the initial matrix was.
+Since the thermal state has to be invariant under the action of this matrix and the thermal state in this case is proportional to the identity, it is straightforward to check that the matrix has to be bistochastic (rows and columns sum to 1).

-Consider dividing the Gibb's-rescaled distribution into fine blocks such that all fine blocks have the same width $w$.
+For the general case consider dividing the Gibbs-rescaled distribution into fine blocks such that all fine blocks have the same width $w$.
 Let $N$ be the number of fine blocks.
-(As the total support is given by the partition function $Z$ we have $w=Z/N$).
+(As the maximum support is given by the partition function $Z$ we have $w=Z/N$).
 Let $N_k$ be the number of fine grained blocks associated with level $k$, such that $\sum_{k=1}^n N_k=N$.
 Each energy level is associated with one block only labelled by $k$.
 Each $l$-th fine block is associated with a level $k_l$.

-Fine blocks associated with the same energy level $k$ must all have the same height, given by $P(k_l)/e(k_l)$.
+Fine blocks associated with the same energy level $k$ must all have the same height, given by $P(k_l)/e(k_l)$ (where $e(k_l) = \exp(-E(k_l)/kT)= w N_{k_l} = Z N_{k_l}/N$ is the total width of the level $k_l$ after Gibbs rescaling.
+See the comment after the definition of Gibbs rescaling \ref{def:gibbsr}).
 Let $\vec{f}$ contain the $N$ heights of the fine blocks, with $P(k_l)/e(k_l)=P(k_l)N/(Z{N_{k_l}})$ as its $l$-th entry.
 Now when the occupation probabilities transform under $B$, $\vec{f}$ undergoes an associated transform.
 We will argue it is given by a matrix $F$ whose entry in the l-th row and m-th column is given by

 To see this note firstly that $P'_i=\sum_{j}B_{ij}P_j=\sum_{j}\frac{N_j}{N_j}B_{ij}P_j$, and recall that $f'_l=P'_{k_l}N/(Z{N_{k_l}})$.
 Thus